Graded pseudo-traces for strongly interlocked modules for a vertex operator algebra and applications: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We have defined the notion of strongly interlocked indecomposable generalized module for a vertex operator algebra $V$, and shown that the notion of graded pseudo-trace for such modules is well defined and gives a symmetric linear operator that satisfies the logarithmic derivative property.
+We have defined the notion of strongly interlocked indecomposable generalized module for a vertex operator algebra $V$, and shown that the notion of graded pseudo-trace for such modules when well defined under changes of strongly interlocked bases gives a symmetric linear operator that satisfies the logarithmic derivative property.

+We have given examples of two settings in which strongly interlocked modules have well-defined graded pseudo-traces and applied these results to the Hiesenberg and Virasor vertex operator algebras.
 We have given a complete classification of strongly interlocked indecomposable modules for all modules of the Heisenberg vertex operator algebras and for all modules induced from level zero for the Virasoro algebra.
-In particular, we have shown that all of the indecomposable modules for the Heisenberg vertex operator algebras are strongly interlocked, and we have calculated some of the graded pseudo-traces.
+In particular, we have shown that all of the indecomposable modules for the Heisenberg vertex operator algebras are strongly interlocked, have well-defined graded pseudo-traces, and we have calculated some of the graded pseudo-traces.

 For the universal Virasoro vertex operator algebras, we have shown the following: